quintinbland/crypto_arbitrage/README.md

 # Crypto Arbitrage Opportunities

 This program sorts throught historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
-We will determine if any arbitrage opportunities exist for Bitcoin.
+The program will determine if any arbitrage opportunities exist for Bitcoin and provide general overall anaylysis.

 ---